All Episodes

 He had that civic responsibility within him.

-Yeah, he obviously just felt in and of himself that this was the correct thing to do to make a a stand, albeit rhetorically.
+Yeah, he obviously just felt in and of himself that this was the correct thing to do to make a stand, albeit rhetorically.

-Um yeah, a fair uh a noble thing to have have uh done.
+Yeah, a noble thing to have done.

 Thank you for your generous donations.

-Um we will keep covering this story as it develops, obviously.
+We will keep covering this story as it develops, obviously.

 And there are people in the chat saying that they have him.

-I I but I don't know that yet.
+But I don't know that yet.

-Okay, well have to check that.
+Have to check that.

-I I we will definitely cover that tomorrow.
+We will definitely cover that tomorrow.

 Export Selection